 This evening we will enjoy another fabulous dinner together and our last evening at our little castle away from home.

-This afternoon we will enjoy a private tour of a ‘closed-door’ whisky distillery hosted by the distillery manager.
-There are over 120 active distilleries in Scotland and it’s famously said that “A Scottish funeral is often merrier than an English wedding” because a good amount of whisky is consumed at these events.
+This afternoon we will enjoy a private tour of a ‘closed-door’ whiskey distillery hosted by the distillery manager.
+There are over 120 active distilleries in Scotland and it’s famously said that “A Scottish funeral is often merrier than an English wedding” because a good amount of whiskey is consumed at these events.

 This evening we will transfer back to Edinburgh for our final night and farewell dinner.